return42/sphkerneldoc/linux_src_doc/mm/oom_kill_c.rst

 Dumps the current memory state of all eligible tasks.
 Tasks not in the same memcg, not in the same cpuset, or bound to a disjoint set of mempolicy nodes are not shown.
-State information includes task's pid, uid, tgid, vm size, rss, nr_ptes, swapents, oom_score_adj value, and name.
+State information includes task's pid, uid, tgid, vm size, rss, pgtables_bytes, swapents, oom_score_adj value, and name.

 .. _`mark_oom_victim`: